Some posts contain compensated links. Please read this disclaimer for more info.

 The Zadarska Koka takes place on an October weekend, usually toward the end of the month.

-Then, after all the boats have arrived, and the sails lowered the party starts.
+Then, after all the boats have arrived and the sails are lowered, the party starts.
 The winners are announced, and a huge celebration takes place.
 Music, food, and drinks are the perfect finishing touches to the Zadarska Koka.
 If you happen to be visiting Zadar during this weekend, make sure to go and check it out – best of all, it’s totally free.

 This is a brilliantly organized event, and I hope to join the Zadar community in 2019 to watch it break the record.